LadyNaggaga/training-tutorials/content/efcore/getting-started/installing-ef-core.md

 # Installing EF Core

-In this lesson, you will learn how to install Entity Framework Core on your machine.
+In this lesson, you will learn how to install Entity Framework Core (EF Core) on your machine.

 ## Install .NET Core